 maio, 2024

-Illustrative image of the Fifth network conference of the International Network for Theory of History.
-It includes the logo of the network and the title of the conference: “History & Responsibility: Doing History in Times of Conflicting Political Demands”
+Detail of the poster for the Fifth network conference of the International Network for Theory of History, under the theme “History & Responsibility: Doing History in Times of Conflicting Political Demands”

 Ver mais